telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/import-export.md

         var settings = new EditorImportSettings();
         settings.ImagesImportMode = ImagesExportMode.Embedded;
         string htmlResult = EditorImport.ToDocxImportResult(file, settings);

         return Json(new { html = htmlResult });
     }
 ...
 ```

-You can read more about each setting available in `EditorImportSettings` in [HTML Export Settings documentation](http://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/html/settings#export-settings).
+For more information on each setting supported by `EditorImportSettings`, refer to the [documentation on HTML export settings](http://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/html/settings#export-settings).

 ## See Also